endless-sky/endless-sky-wiki/HelpWanted.md

   * Windows: make and maintain an official installer.

-  * Mac OS X: build and distribute each release.
+  * macOS: build and distribute each release.

   * Linux: Debian package maintainer.